 On graduation you will have the necessary skills to design and implement cloud systems preparing you for graduate careers in the IT industry or for further study.

-Businesses and services are increasingly adopting cloud systems and require IT graduates who both understand and can deploy the new technologies to meet their business requirements.
+Businesses and services are increasingly adopting cloud systems and require IT graduates, who can equally understand and deploy the new technologies, to meet their business requirements.

 Got a question about this course?
 Get it answered at our online information session.
 Register here.